HOW TO PERFORM REPS

 And remember, proper form will either be efficient, recruiting all of the necessary major muscle groups for strength, or it will be inefficient, isolating one muscle.

 We already know that training to muscle failure is not always essential.
 Especially depending upon the volume of your training.

-For example, high training volume strength training workouts such as high-rep training usually don’t need to go to failure on every rep. But to make this example very easy to understand, I’m going to say, “Train to failure.”
+For example, high training volume strength training workouts such as high-rep training usually don’t need to be training to muscle failure on every rep. But to make this example very easy to understand, I’m going to say, “Train to failure.”